 Elizabeth Schwartz has been practicing law since 1997 and is a well-known advocate for the legal rights of the lesbian, gay, bisexual and transgender (LGBT) community.
-She is the author of Before I Do: A Legal Guide to Marriage, Gay and Otherwise (The New Press, 2016).
+She is the author of Before I Do: A Legal Guide to Marriage, Gay and Otherwise (The New Press, 2016) and board certified by the Florida Bar in Adoption Law.
 While her firm equally works with straight and gay clients in matters of family law, estate planning and probate, she has been at the forefront of providing crucial legal protections for LGBT families.
 She lectures locally, nationally and internationally about critical topics including the impact of nationwide marriage equality and the continued importance of LGBT couples protecting their loved ones through estate planning, stepparent and second parent adoption.
 Her practice focuses on family formation (adoption, insemination, and surrogacy) and dissolution, and handled the first divorce for a same-sex couple in Florida.

 Elizabeth served as counsel on the case challenging Florida's marriage ban brought by the National Center for Lesbian Rights (NCLR) on behalf of six same-sex couples and members of the Equality Florida Institute seeking the right to marry (Pareto v.
 Ruvin) and is still working on the Chin case, suing Florida for fair issuance of birth certificates to same-sex married couples.
 She also served as counsel in several cases that helped overturn Florida's bigoted 1977 ban forbidding gays and lesbians from adopting children.